LWDHF Board of Directors, 2021-22

 Since moving back to Kenora I was lucky to find my wonderful wife Lana and we have two wonderful kids, Luc and Leah, four and two respectively.
 I tried to give back through my business by giving to the hospital foundation and through multiple charities with our charity beef on a bun.

 I have been involved in many different business organization including Kenora BIZ, Economic Business Development Commission and Business Attraction Committee.
 I look forward to raising my children in Kenora and give them all the opportunities that Kenora and the Lake of the Woods have to offer.
 One of the biggest lesson I hope to give my kids is giving back to your community.
 I look forward to helping the foundation accomplish all of its goals and believe I will be a valuable member.

-The Standard Insurance
+Commercial Branch Manager, The Standard Insurance

 I was born and raised in Rainy River but have made Kenora home for the past 22 years with my wife and daughter.

 I co-owned and operated our family run business until 2011 at which time I then became a Broker and partner at Standard Insurance.